cloudberrydb/cloudberrydb-site/src/pages/bootcamp/103-cbdb-performance-benchmark-tpcds.md

 ---
 title: "[103-2] TPC-DS: Decision Support Benchmark for Cloudberry Database"
+description: Run the TPC-DS benchmark automatically on an existing Cloudberry Database cluster.
 ---

-# [103-2] TPC-DS: Decision Support Benchmark for Cloudberry Database

 This tool is based on the benchmark tool [Pivotal TPC-DS](https://github.com/pivotal/TPC-DS).
 This repo contains automation of running the DS benchmark on an existing CloudberryDB cluster.